3rdGen-Media/CoreTransport/README.md

 	return err->id;
    };

-   //Use NSTransport NSTURL Obj-C API to connect to our RethinkDB service NSTURL.connect(&httpTarget, _nstURLConnectionClosure);
+   //Use NSTransport NSTURL Obj-C API to connect to our HTTP(S) service NSTURL.connect(&httpTarget, _nstURLConnectionClosure);
 ```